scaleflex/magento-cloudimage-responsive/README.md

 This Mangeto 2 mdoule implements the Cloudimage Responsive Images Plugin on Magento 2 shops.

-## Install Cloudimage Responsive plugin for Magento 2
+## Install Cloudimage Responsive module for Magento 2

 ### Prerequisites

-Cloudimage supports Magento 2 Open Source, Commerce Edition from version 2.0.
+Cloudimage supports Magento Open Source and Commerce Edition from version 2 onwards.

-To use the plugin, please sign up for a free account with [Cloudimage](https://www.cloudimage.io/en/registration) and get your Cloudimage token.
+To use the module, please sign up for a free account with [Cloudimage](https://www.cloudimage.io/en/registration) and get your Cloudimage token.
 This token is required to configure the Magento plugin.

 If you have a question or need assistance, feel free to contact our [support](https://www.cloudimage.io/en/contact-us).